Space medicine

+Space Medicine is a subspecialty of Emergency Medicine (Fellowship Training Pathway) which evolved from the Aerospace Medicine specialty.
+Space Medicine is dedicated to the prevention and treatment of medical conditions that would limit success in space operations.
+Space medicine focuses specifically on prevention, acute care, emergency medicine, wilderness medicine, hyper/hypobaric medicine in order to provide medical care of astronauts and spaceflight participants.
+The spaceflight environment poses many unique stressors to the human body, including G forces, microgravity, unusual atmospheres such as low pressure or high carbon dioxide, and space radiation.
+Space medicine applies space physiology, preventive medicine, primary care, emergency medicine, acute care medicine, austere medicine, public health, and toxicology to prevent and treat medical problems in space.
+This expertise is additionally used to inform vehicle systems design to minimize the risk to human health and performance while meeting mission objectives.

-Space medicine is the practice of medicine on astronauts in outer space whereas astronautical hygiene is the application of science and technology to the prevention or control of exposure to the hazards that may cause astronaut ill health.
+Astronautical hygiene is the application of science and technology to the prevention or control of exposure to the hazards that may cause astronaut ill health.
 Both these sciences work together to ensure that astronauts work in a safe environment.
-The main objective is to discover how well and for how long people can survive the extreme conditions in space, and how fast they can adapt to the Earth's environment after returning from their voyage.
-Medical consequences such as possible blindness and bone loss have been associated with human spaceflight.
+Medical consequences such as possible visual impairment and bone loss have been associated with human spaceflight.

 In October 2015, the NASA Office of Inspector General issued a health hazards report related to space exploration, including a human mission to Mars.